UAlbertaALTLab/morphodict/docs/glossary-kobe.md

 Stem
 ----------------

 In linguistics, the root of a word (from which all inflected forms are based off of).
-As a rule of practice, we – as linguists – aim for the lemma to be a wordform in and of itself.